1766–1773 Real del Monte strike: Violence

 The following day, over three hundred armed men from around Mexico, under direction of the viceroy, arrived in Real del Monte.
 The viceroy published his response, stating that the troops were not there to harm the workers, but strikers had twenty-four hours to return to work cooperatively.
-It was also at this point that the Royal Arbitrator Francisco de Gamboa, "New Spain's most experienced mining expert" (Ladd 61), was called by the viceroy to Real del Monte to help remedy the situation.
-With goals of "social order and full work crews," Gamboa began interviewing almost every worker, supervisor, and foremen at the mines while simultaneously increasing the visibility of the soldiers around the mines (Ladd 62).
+It was also at this point that the Royal Arbitrator Francisco de Gamboa, "New Spain's most experienced mining expert", was called by the viceroy to Real del Monte to help remedy the situation.
+With goals of "social order and full work crews," Gamboa began interviewing almost every worker, supervisor, and foremen at the mines while simultaneously increasing the visibility of the soldiers around the mines.
 After multiple days of testimonials, he drew up the plans for ordinances to be published with clear guidelines for partido mixing that had been judged fair by both workers and management.
 In Gamboa's plan, the overseers would appoint a captain, one of the miners, to oversee the mixing, which would result in half high quality ore and half low quality ore for both workers and management.

 Gamboa though, wanted to jail the ringleaders of the strike with hopes that it would convince de Terreros to return from exile in San Miguel.
 The Viceroy did not agree with this, and had more sympathy for the plight of the workers than Gamboa.
 He advised against mass roundups, and urged Gamboa to address the injustices the workers had experienced under de Terreros.

 Despite widespread agreement over the Gamboa Ordinances, peace did not come to the mines for another couple years.
 Workers continued to be upset with foremen's choices of captains to lead partido division; however, they followed the verbal guidelines outlined in Gamboa's Ordinances to express their grievances and get unpopular captains deposed from time to time.
 These disputes differed from the original complaints, as they were largely workers turning against other workers; a departure from the management-focused anger of the earlier half of the strike.
-Violence continued through the end of 1766, especially with worker-anger geared towards the more skilled mine workers who were perceived to work "easier" or "better" jobs, particularly the recogedores (Ladd).
+Violence continued through the end of 1766, especially with worker-anger geared towards the more skilled mine workers who were perceived to work "easier" or "better" jobs, particularly the recogedores.

 In the early part of 1767, turmoil in Real del Monte reached its height, with multiple days of riots throughout February.
 The authorities, however, were unable to discover any signs of conspiracy, or previous planning of the violence within the community.
-The few arrests that were made were based on hearsay or false evidence, but the February sweeps were the most far-reaching and resulted in the harshest sentences for many workers whose connection with organizing the strikes, or participating in the violence, was limited at best (Ladd 83).
-These arrests marked the end of violence and striking in Real del Monte (Ladd 91).
+The few arrests that were made were based on hearsay or false evidence, but the February sweeps were the most far-reaching and resulted in the harshest sentences for many workers whose connection with organizing the strikes, or participating in the violence, was limited at best.
+These arrests marked the end of violence and striking in Real del Monte.